Diet and Nutrition for Parkinson’s Disease: Foods that Support Brain Health

 This can lead to improved cognitive function and mood regulation, among other positive outcomes.

-Embracing a comprehensive approach also involves paying close attention to mental health by effectively managing stress through mindfulness meditation or deep breathing exercises.
+Embracing a comprehensive approach also involves paying close attention to mental health by effectively managing stress through mindfulness or deep breathing exercises.

 Don’t forget about the importance of adequate sleep: prioritise good sleep hygiene habits, such as establishing a consistent bedtime routine and creating a relaxing environment conducive to restorative rest.